Shivangi1307/TAGM-STGCN/README.md

 Traditional traffic forecasting models rely on static graph structures, which fail to capture temporal variations in traffic patterns.
 This work introduces adaptive graph representations that evolve over time, improving predictive performance and robustness.

 ---

+## Why This Matters

+Traffic patterns are highly dynamic.
+Static graph models fail to capture these variations.
+This work demonstrates that adaptive graph structures improve robustness and generalization.

 ## Key Contributions